 Anti-Semitism Around the Globe

 The International Holocaust Remembrance Alliance and the Working Definition of Anti-Semitism

-One of the greatest challenges in combating anti-Semitism over the past two decades has been defining the problem for a global audience.
+One of the greatest challenges in combating anti-Semitism has been defining the problem for a global audience.
 Far more than merely a religious freedom issue, anti-Semitism is a human rights matter in the broader sense, as it encapsulates a hatred of Jews based on their identity as members of a unique ethnic and religious group.
 Many of its contemporary manifestations relate to a hatred of the State of Israel that exceeds the boundaries of legitimate policy criticism and relies on traditional anti-Semitic motifs.

 Anti-Zionism is a pernicious modern form of anti-Semitism, which seeks to deny the legitimate rights of the Jewish people to self-determination in their ancestral homeland, Israel.
 Anti-Zionism often finds expression in the tropes of more classical anti-Semitism, wherein the individual Jew or the wider Jewish community are adapted and aimed at Israel.

 Faith Based Anti-Semitism: Islamist Extremism and Christian Anti-Semitism

 One of the oldest strains of anti-Semitism targets Jews because of their faith.
 Christianity and Islam have particularly close connections to Judaism but have also contended with anti-Jewish theology that has at times inspired persecution.
 Interreligious dialogue and shared interests – including the preservation of religious freedom – provide opportunities to build mutual respect and cooperation.